varunnaik/scaffolders/readme.md

 This sets up a more ready-to-go environment by building on top of these tools.

+The main advantage of using this over a boilerplate repository is that this approach closely tracks the current recommended setup of the official scaffolders and is less likely to be out of date and is easier to maintain.

 ### React scaffolder

 This uses create-react-app to build an application, and then sets up some essential libraries, Jest for testing, and prettier.